joeyipara02/Azure-AD-Project/README.md

 ![Alt Text](https://i.imgur.com/N9t7MeP.png)

 * **You can see that we successfully promoted Active Directory to a Domain Controller with the PC name showing "DomainControlle"🤣(missing the "r" I think it was too long of a name).
-You can also see that we are on the domain "Domain.com" which is the name my domain I just created.**
+You can also see that we're on the domain "Domain.com" which is the name my domain I just created.**

 ![Alt Text](https://i.imgur.com/PcvHAdc.png)